TwinLizzie/NGnoidTV/NGNUITY.md

 ### Introduction

 The NGnuity: Renaissance aims to create an ecosystem of open source software and blueprints for modular, repairable, patent-free and reverse-engineered technologies that will enable a moneyless and post-scarcity economy to come about.
+(Also see https://3d.ngnoid.tv if curious)

 ### What is Post-scarcity?